Renowned globally as a tourism favorite, the Turkish real estate investment proposition has come into focus in 2024.

 Mersin is known for citrus fruits, especially lemons—and may offer investors a more Turkish coastal atmosphere rather than more globalized Antalya.

-This review highlights the burgeoning population demand in non-Istanbul regions of Turkey as a promising potential investment avenue for investors seeking less traditional paths to Turkish citizenship or excellent buys in West Asia.
+This review highlights the burgeoning population demand in non-Istanbul Turkish property markets as a promising avenue to foreigners seeking less traditional paths, such as citizenship by investment (CBI) and other unique deals in West Asia.

 We have explored the substantial potential for growth and return on investment outside of the saturated Istanbul market.

-Factors such rising tourism trends, internal migration, and government incentives for real estate development contribute to the appeal of these regions.
+Factors such rising tourism trends, internal migration, and government incentives for Turkish property development all contribute to the appeal of these regions.

-The lower cost of properties compared to Istanbul, coupled with the nation’s strategic location as a bridge between Europe and Asia, further bolsters the value proposition of “wider Turkey”.
+The lower cost of real estate compared to Istanbul, coupled with the nation’s strategic location as a bridge between Europe and Asia, further bolsters the value proposition of “wider Turkey”.

-Ultimately, the choice to explore Turkey’s undiscovered domestic property market lies with investors open to a volatile but geopolitically important country.
+Ultimately, the choice to explore an undiscovered Turkish real estate market lies with investors open to a volatile but geopolitically important country.